 The Board of Directors is responsible for overseeing the Company's internal control system, as well as reviewing its effectiveness.
-The Company has an internal audit function.
+The Company has an internal control over financial reporting programme and an internal audit function.
 On an ongoing basis, the Board of Directors, through the Audit Committee, reviews the adequacy and effectiveness of the Company's financial reporting system and internal control procedures, discusses with management any matters in relation to the Company's internal control system and ensures that management has discharged its duties in establishing and maintaining an effective internal control system.